Skip to main content

 What export formats are available?

-Copy individual colors as HEX, RGB, or HSL.
+Copy individual colours as HEX, RGB, or HSL.
 Export the full palette as CSS variables, Tailwind config, or download as a PNG image.

 How many colours are in a generated palette?